 Never the Twain?
 Indo-British Relations

 The nature of relations between the British and Indians changed over time, as did British attitudes toward India and Indians.
 In earlier days some Britons assimilated readily to Oriental ways of life or even intermarried with Indians.
 Particularly after the traumatic uprising of 1857-58, however, relations were often strained, as conventional ideas about European racial superiority became more prominent and as Victorian notions of morality and evangelical movements to convert the world to a particular kind of Christianity became influential.
 By the latter part of the 19th century, for example, the idea of a "respectable" English person marrying an Indian was virtually unthinkable.
-Of course, the very fact that the British were by definition a ruling elite and Indians -- however rich or important -- a subject people often strained relations.
+Of course, the very fact that the British were by definition a ruling elite and Indians -- however rich or important -- a subject people often strained relation.
 This could exacerbate cultural misunderstandings, a situation which is the focus of E.M.
 Forster's great anti-imperial novel, A Passage to India.

 Those who remembered their time in India were aware that the Indo-British relationship was often problematic.
 They felt, for example, that a certain need to be impartial outsiders in the administration of Indian matters sometimes made them seem aloof.
 Yet they insisted that they frequently had cordial relations with Indians and were in close contact with many aspects of Indian life and society.
 They spoke Indian languages and, if touring a district, might interact with no one but Indians for weeks or months at a time.
 As time went on there was also increasing emphasis on Indianization of the various British services, so that more Indians came to have responsible positions that made them officially equal or even superior to Englishmen in the administrative systems.